JSAbrahams/mamba/doc/errors.md

   method call might result in an exception even if the source code does not reflect this.
 This means that the use of said method either has to either:
-    * Manually check that a method does indeed not throw an exception, which becomes exponentially more difficult when a method calls other method, and so forth.
+    * Manually check that a method does indeed not throw an exception, which becomes exponentially more difficult when a method calls other methods, and so forth.
     * Wrap all method calls in `try` `catch` blocks, which might often be unnecessarily and make the application unnecessarily verbose.
     * Assume that the method will not throw an exception, which might be a source of bugs down the line and may result in runtime errors.

 As such, we aim to address the above concerns by using a more explicit system of error handling outlined below.
+In general we:

+* Handle errors where they occur
+* We explicitly state that an expression might throw an error

 File `my_err.mylang`: